egonw/blog/_posts/2007-06-27-qsar-plugin-for-bioclipse-getting-in.markdown

 ![](/assets/images/bioQSAR1.png)

 There is still enough work left to do.
-For example, the columns are not yet labeled according to the descriptor name, and selecting more then one `CDKResource` in the navigator does not give a multirow matrix yet.
+For example, the columns are not yet labeled according to the descriptor name, and selecting more than one `CDKResource` in the navigator does not give a multirow matrix yet.